New Feedback Control and Adaptive Evolve-Filter-Relax Regularization for the Navier-Stokes Equations in the Convection-Dominated Regime: Numerical Results

-First, we stress that the problem we are dealing with needs stabilization if no control is applied\footnote{The reader interested in the need for EFR in the uncontrolled context may refer to Appendix \ref{app:EFRapp}.}, since numerical oscillations arise even for small $t$.
+{The Stokes solution, which is displayed in Figure \ref{fig:U1}, is the laminar state that we want the controlled system to achieve.} First, we stress that the problem we are dealing with needs stabilization if no control is applied, since numerical oscillations arise even for small $t$.
 This is shown in Figure \ref{fig:nocontrolvscontrol} (top), where we {display} the results at $t=0.4$ for a simulation without stabilization.
 The bottom panels in {Figure \ref{fig:nocontrolvscontrol}} show {two} cases in which control is applied.
+Moreover, $\Gamma_N$ (black dotted boundary in Figure \ref{fig:domain}) features {``free flow"} boundary conditions.
+The initial condition is $u_0 = (0,0)$.
+The mesh parameters of the triangular mesh (depicted in Figure \ref{fig:mesh}) are $h_{min} = 4.46 \cdot 10^{-3}$ and $h_{max} = 4.02 \cdot 10^{-2}$.
+After a Taylor-Hood $\mathbb P^2 - \mathbb P^1$ FE discretization for velocity and pressure, respectively, we obtain a FE space with $N_h \doteq N_h^{u} + N_h^p = 14053$ degrees of freedom.
+With {these} mesh parameters, as stated in \cite{Strazzullo20223148}, we are working in a marginally-resolved regime and, for high $Re$ values, the simulation does not {accurately} capture the {flow} features, {displaying} numerical oscillations.

 From the bottom right panel, it is clear that the action of $f_B$ stabilizes the flow in order to reach the desired configuration $U$.
 This does not hold for the A-controlled velocity ( {displayed in} the bottom left panel in Figure \ref{fig:nocontrolvscontrol}), where spurious numerical oscillations are {still displayed}.
-This result agrees with our motivation {for} introducing $f_B$ as a \emph{stronger} control, especially tailored to treat {higher Reynolds number flows} with $\nu \ll 1$, while $f_A$ was defined to deal with {laminar} settings where $(\nu - K_0\norm{U}_{L^{\infty}((0,T);H^1(\Omega))})>0$, namely $\nu \sim 1$ {(see Theorem~\ref{theo:gunz1})}.